Basic Nutritional Principles

 Zero tolerance for sweets and fatty carbohydrates

 Your body is a temple.
-Eating sweets and fatty carbohydrates such as potato chips, high sugar juices, fizzy drinks, chocolate bars, ice cream, chicken wings, and most pizzas should be avoided by athletes.
+Athletes should avoid eating sweets and fatty carbohydrates such as potato chips, high-sugar juices, fizzy drinks, chocolate bars, ice cream, chicken wings, and most pizzas.

 Eating sweets and fatty carbohydrates will increase fat mass, significant blood sugar fluctuations, and weak recovery.
 If you are serious about your training, you will have the self-discipline to avoid these items altogether.